jess-daniel/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+The DOM is a virtual representation of the HTML code of a webpage.

 2. What is an event?

+An event is an action triggered by a javascript function

 3. What is an event listener?

+A function that reacts to the event and calls the event action.

 4. Why would we convert a NodeList into an Array?

+To be able to use array methods other than the forEach method.

 5. What is a component?

+A component is a reusable function that creates and appends html elements to the DOM allowing you to create multiple iterations of the component with just one code block.

 ### Git Set up